A survey of embedding models of entities and relationships for knowledge graph completion: Discussion and Conclusion

-Table \ref{02tab:linkprediction} lists entity prediction results of KB completion models on the FB15k and WN18 datasets.
-The first 26 rows report the performance of triple-based models that directly optimize a score function for the triples in a KB, i.e. they do not exploit information about alternative paths between head and tail entities.
-The next 9 rows report results of models that exploit information about relation paths.
-The last 3 rows present results for models which make use of textual mentions derived from a large external corpus.
-The reasons why much work has been devoted towards developing triple-based models are mentioned by \citet{NguyenNAACL2016} as follows: (1) additional information sources might not be available, e.g., for KBs for specialized domains, (2) models that do not exploit path information or external resources are simpler and thus typically much faster to train than the more complex models using path or external information, and (3) the more complex models that exploit path or external information are typically extensions of these simpler models, and are often initialized with parameters estimated by such simpler models, so improvements to the simpler models should yield corresponding improvements to the more complex models as well.
+The reasons why much work has been devoted towards developing triple-based models are: (1) additional information sources might not be available, e.g., for KGs for specialized domains, (2) models that do not exploit path information or external resources are simpler and thus typically much faster to train than the more complex models using path or external information, and (3) the more complex models that exploit path or external information are typically extensions of these simpler models, and are often initialized with parameters estimated by such simpler models, so improvements to the simpler models should yield corresponding improvements to the more complex models as well \cite{NguyenNAACL2016}.

-Table \ref{02tab:linkprediction} shows that the models using external corpus information or employing path information generally achieve better scores than the triple-based models that do not use such information.
-In terms of models not exploiting path or external information, on FB15k the IRN model \citep{shen-EtAl:2017:RepL4NLP1} obtains highest scores, followed by DISTMULT \citep{yang-etal-2015}, ProjE \citep{ShiW16a} and ConvE \citep{DettmersMSR17}.
-On WN18 top-4 triple-based models are ConvE, IRN, TorusE \citep{Ebisu2018} and ANALOGY \citep{pmlr-v70-liu17d}.

-Table \ref{tab:linkprediction2} lists recent results on datasets FB15k-237 and WN18RR.
-On FB15k-237, by exploiting external textual mentions of entities, the \textsc{Conv-E + Conv-DISTMULT} model \citep{toutanova-EtAl:2015:EMNLP} produces the highest Hits@10 and MRR.
-In terms of models not exploiting external textual information, on FB15k-237, ER-MLP \citep{Dong:2014} can be considered as the best model to date, followed by ConvKB \citep{NguyenNNP2017} and KB$_{LRN}$ \citep{Alberto17}.
-On WN18RR, ConvKB can be considered as the best one, followed by ComplEx \citep{TrouillonWRGB16} and TransE \citep{NIPS2013_5071}.
-Clearly, tables \ref{02tab:linkprediction} and \ref{tab:linkprediction2} show that TransE, despite of its simplicity, can produce very competitive results (by performing a careful grid search of hyper-parameters).